 Apply now for the Cancer and Genome Integrity PhD Programme

 Defects in DNA replication or DNA repair, and in a range of other cell processes, can lead to mutations and other genomic alterations that give rise to cancers, and consequently tumours tend to have a high degree of genome instability.
 Understanding the molecular mechanisms involved in DNA replication and repair, therefore, may pave the way for new treatments for cancer.
 Furthermore, many of the frontline chemotherapy drugs used to treat cancer act by inducing DNA damage or perturbing DNA replication.
-Therefore, the efficacy of these therapies depends on our understanding of the mechanisms that cells use to sense and process DNA lesions and perturbations during DNA replication has a major influence on the efficacy these therapies.
+Therefore, the efficacy of these therapies depends on our understanding of the mechanisms that cells use to sense and process DNA lesions and DNA replication defects.

 We are looking for bright and enthusiastic young people to join our Cancer and Genome Integrity PhD Programme 2019.
 Our aim is to train the research leaders of tomorrow, and we provide support and training at every stage of the PhD, in a world class research institute that benefits from core funding from the MRC.
 We offer the option of two 4-month rotations in the first year, or alternatively students can join one lab directly for four years.
 Current projects can be found by clicking here.
 The stipend for our MRC studentships is £20,000 per annum tax-free, and our students can attend at least one international conference during the course of their PhD.
 You can see what some of our former PhD students are up to now by reading some of our “Alumni interviews”.

 We are currently accepting applications for 2019.
 The deadline for this round of applications is December 31st 2018, with interviews to be held early February 2019.
 Please send a CV with contact details of three referees to firstname.lastname@example.org, including a cover letter explaining your interest in our work.